 Types of Gas Burners

 A gas stove burner makes immediate and faster heat generation easy and possible, and it ensures a better control when compared to its counterpart, the electric burners.
-The following are the major gas burner types on the market.
+The following are the primary gas burner types on the market.

-The Sealed Burners
+01. The Sealed Burners

-The sealed burner comes with a hob or cooktop and it also has a bowl that holds possible spills and debris.
+The sealed burner comes with a hob or cooktop, and it also has a bowl that holds possible spills and debris.

 In fact, when it comes to cleaning, this type of burner is considered the easiest to clean of the other types of burners on this list.

-The Standing Pilot
+02. The Standing Pilot

 As simple as the design appears, its energy consumption is higher than the other 2 types of gas burners on this list.

 This type of burner is regarded as the most popular burner in homes.
 With an electric spark, the burner ignites after a clicking sound.

 When is the best time to clean my burner?

-Once you notice a change in the flame color from its regular color to a yellow color, then it is the right time to clean.
+Once you notice a change in the flame color from its natural color to a yellow color, then it is the right time to clean.

-The process of cleaning is not difficult, all you have to do is to follow the provided tips listed above.
+The process of cleaning is not complicated; all you have to do is to follow the provided tips listed above.

 What are the things I need to clean my burner?

 That is why we advise you to check through the user’s manual or guide that comes with your burner to know how best to handle the cleaning.

 Generally, the materials you can use, which are considered to work for several stove burners are soap, abandoned/old toothbrush, non-abrasive wipe pad, paper clip, baking soda, and a clean cloth.

 There are various designs of gas burners.
 Some gas burners come with either a ceramic or metal cap that is always placed on the head of the burner.

-Strategically placed on a side of the burner is an electric spark pilot.
-The function of an electric spark pilot is to ensure a spark occurs.
+Strategically placed on the side of the burner is an electric spark pilot.
+The function of an electronic spark pilot is to ensure a spark occurs.